Lumi-supercomputer/LUMI-SoftwareStack/docs/procedures.md

 Now use the procedure "Installing a new version of the Cray PE on the system" to start a new version of the LUMI software stack, skipping the creation of those files that may already be in the repository because someone else has done them already.

+## Bumping the toolchain to a newer version without changing the other dependencies

+For now, we use the script ``upgrade-tc.py`` developed at CSCS and kept in the ``tools`` subdirectory.
+It is also available when any of our EasyBuild configuration modules is loaded.